simpleidserver/SimpleIdServer/docs/documentation/openid/persistence.md

 # Persistence

-By default, all the assets like "Clients", "Scopes", "Users" and "JSON Web Keys" are stored in memory.
+By default, all the assets like `Clients`, `Scopes`, `Users` and `JSON Web Keys` are stored in memory.
 The following data storage can be used.

 ## SQLServer

 > [!WARNING]
-> There is a SimpleIdServer template to create a new project with EF support, using `dotnet new openidefbs4`.
+> A SimpleIdServer template exists to create OPENID server with EF support.
+Execute the command line `dotnet new openidefbs4` and don't forget to update the `CONNECTIONSTRING` parameter in the files `OpenIDMigration.cs` and `Startup.cs` before running the solution.

-**Pre-requisite** : OPENID server must be installed in the Visual Studio Solution.
+**Pre-requisite** : [OPENID server must be installed](/documentation/openid/installation.html) in the Visual Studio Solution.

 SQL Server data storage can be configured like this :